 Create a campaign

-Invite your tribe FIRST by sending out an email introducing this theme, campaign, or new product.
+Invite your connections FIRST by sending out an email introducing this theme, campaign, or new product.
 They are your loyal following and deserve the inside scoop.
 Follow up by sending periodic updates and exclusive content throughout the quarter.
 Keeping them engaged builds anticipation and fosters a sense of community.

 Save your offer for last!
 All of the best marketing minds warm you up with emotional appeal, information, education, and inspiration BEFORE they ask you to buy.
 Think of everyone from Apple to Walt Disney (and the cable companies in between).
 They all treat you like a crockpot vs. a microwave.
 They slowly turn up the heat, getting you used to the idea before presenting an outstanding offer that will reel you in, should you be interested in what they have to sell.
 When it’s time to present your offer, make it irresistible by sweetening the deal with limited-time promotions or bundled packages.
 Create a sense of urgency to encourage conversions.